wollbo/questpost/README.md

 ```

-To run the website locally you need to create an .env file with the fields
+In order to run the website locally you need to create an .env file at the root of the repository with the fields
 ```
 DATABASE_URL
 DATABASE_HOST